apostrophecms/apostrophe/.changeset/bold-lies-marry.md

 "apostrophe": minor
 ---

-Fix batch operations executed in a modal with a different locale cause wrong locale browser URL rewrite
+Fix batch operations executed in a modal in a different locale causing wrong browser URL rewrite